 Suddenly I didn't care about shampoo, just about killing those little crawlies and - horrors of horrors - seeking out any of their friends and family currently imposing upon my children's gracious hospitality.

 Many phone calls of a panicky nature ensued.
 The Man of the House made a trip to the closest Big Box and came back with essentials to meet this crisis: RID, Bleach, Laundry soap and Potato chips.
-We He decided that since treatment and laundry would take hours (ha!
-Make that days!) to complete, we'd put the lousy children to bed and attack the problem in the morning.
-Good choice.

 Only.